qiliu-ghddi/singlecell_gpt/docs/README.md

-scGPT: Towards Building a Foundation Model for Single-Cell Multi-omics Using Generative AI
+- scGPT: Towards Building a Foundation Model for Single-Cell Multi-omics Using Generative AI
+- scFoundation